-Function Description df.shape Returns a tuple containing the number of rows and columns, in that order df.index Returns the index (row labels) of df as an Index object df[col] Returns the column labeled col from df as a Series df[[col1, col2]] Returns a DataFrame containing the columns labeled col1 and col2 s.astype(dtype) Returns a Series casted to the specified type dtype s.loc[rows] / df.loc[rows, co Returns a Series/DataFrame with rows (and columns) selected by their index values s.iloc[rows] / df.iloc[rows, Returns a Series/DataFrame with rows (and columns) selected by their positions s.isnull() / df.isnull() Returns boolean Series/DataFrame identifying missing values s.fillna(value) / df.fillna(v alue) Returns a Series/DataFrame where missing values are replaced by value s.isin(values) / df.isin(valu Returns a Series/DataFrame of booleans indicating if each element is in values. df.drop(labels, axis) Returns a DataFrame without the rows or columns named labels along axis (either 0 or 1) df.rename(index=None, columns =None) Returns a DataFrame with renamed columns from a dictionary index and/or columns df.sort_values(by, ascending= True) Returns a DataFrame where rows are sorted by the values in columns by s.sort_values(ascending=True) Returns a sorted Series s.unique() Returns a NumPy array of the unique values s.value_counts() Returns the number of times each unique value appears in a Series pd.merge(left, right, how='in left_on=col1, right_on=col2) ner', Returns a DataFrame joining left and right on columns labeled col1 and col2; the join is of type inner left.merge(right, left_on=col right_on=col2) 1, Returns a DataFrame joining left and right on columns labeled col1 and col2 df.pivot_table(values=None, index=None, columns=None, aggfunc='mean', fill_value=No Returns a DataFrame pivot table where columns are unique values from columns (column name or list), and rows are unique values from index (column name or list); cells are collected values using aggfunc.
-I values is not provided, cells are collected for each remaining column with multi-level column indexing. df.set_index(col) Returns a DataFrame that uses the values in the column labeled col as the row index df.reset_index() Returns a DataFrame that has row index 0, 1, etc., and adds the current index as a column et grouped = df.groupby(by) where by can be a column label or a list of labels Function Description grouped.count() Return a DataFrame containing the size of each group, excluding missing values grouped.size() Return a Series containing size of each group, including missing values grouped.mean()/.min()/.max() Return a Series/DataFrame containing mean/min/max of each group for each column, excluding missing values grouped.first()/.last() Return a Series/DataFrame containing first/last of each group for each column grouped.filter(f) Filters or aggregates using the given function f
+Function Description df.shape Returns a tuple containing the number of rows and columns, in that order df.index Returns the index (row labels) of df as an Index object df[col] Returns the column labeled col from df as a Series df[[col1, col2]] Returns a DataFrame containing the columns labeled col1 and col2 s.astype(dtype) Returns a Series casted to the specified type dtype s.loc[rows] / df.loc[rows, cols] Returns a Series/DataFrame with rows (and columns) selected by their index values s.iloc[rows] / df.iloc[rows, cols] Returns a Series/DataFrame with rows (and columns) selected by their positions s.isnull() / df.isnull() Returns boolean Series/DataFrame identifying missing values s.fillna(value) / df.fillna(value) Returns a Series/DataFrame where missing values are replaced by value s.isin(values) / df.isin(values) Returns a Series/DataFrame of booleans indicating if each element is in values. df.drop(labels, axis) Returns a DataFrame without the rows or columns named labels along axis (either 0 or 1) df.rename(index=None, columns=None) Returns a DataFrame with renamed columns from a dictionary index and/or columns df.sort_values(by, ascending=True) Returns a DataFrame where rows are sorted by the values in columns by s.sort_values(ascending=True) Returns a sorted Series s.unique() Returns a NumPy array of the unique values of s in the order that they appear s.value_counts() Returns the number of times each unique value appears in a Series pd.merge(left, right, how='inner', left_on=col1, right_on=col2) Returns a DataFrame joining left and right on columns labeled col1 and col2; the join is of type inner left.merge(right, left_on=col1, right_on=col2) Returns a DataFrame joining left and right on columns labeled col1 and col2 df.pivot_table(values=None, index=None, columns=None, aggfunc='mean', fill_value=None) Returns a DataFrame pivot table where columns are unique values from columns (column name or list), and rows are unique values from index (column name or list); cells are collected values using aggfunc.
+If values is not provided, cells are collected for each remaining column with multi-level column indexing. df.set_index(col) Returns a DataFrame that uses the values in the column labeled col as the row index df.reset_index() Returns a DataFrame that has row index 0, 1, etc., and adds the current index as a column and have a solven debat on a Patrof labels

+Let grouped = df.groupby(by) where by can be a column label or a list of labels

+Function Description grouped.count() Return a DataFrame containing the size of each group, excluding missing values grouped.size() Return a Series containing size of each group, including missing values grouped.mean()/.min()/.max() Return a Series/DataFrame containing mean/min/max of each group for each column, excluding missing values grouped.first()/.last() Return a Series/DataFrame containing first/last entry of each group for each column, excluding missing values grouped.filter(f) grouped.agg(f) Filters or aggregates using the given function f

-Function Description s.str.len() Returns a Series containing length of each string (if Series of strings) or list (if Series of lists) s.str[a:b] Returns a Series where each element is a slice of the corresponding string indexed from ${\bf a}$ (inclusive, optional) to ${\bf b}$ (non-inclusive, optional)
+Function Description s.str.len() Returns a Series containing length of each string. s.str[a:b] Returns a Series where each element is a slice of the corresponding string indexed from a (inclusive, optional) to b (non-inclusive, optional).